All Collections

 Seven runners running towards the camera at a running event

-Generally, you should target a running cadence of 180 steps-per-minute.
-However, you cadence will fluctuate depending on the speed that you're running at -it will be slightly faster for your intervals sessions, and a little slower on your easy runs.
+The general advice is to target a cadence of 180 steps-per-minute when running.
+However, cadence will fluctuate depending on the speed that you're running at - it will be slightly faster for your intervals sessions, and a little slower on your easy runs.
+So use this as guidance and not a hard and fast rule!

 Cadence is a very useful metric to look at when thinking about running technique.
-Low cadence has a big impact on your form, with slow cadence often suggesting more of a heel strike and resulting in more force being put through each step.
-This can lead to a higher risk of injury.
+Low cadence has a big impact on your form, with slow cadence often suggesting more of an over stride, which can result in a heel strike and more force being put through each step.
+This can up our risk of injury.

-Many smart watches also have a metronome feature which you can play and try to run in time with the beat.
-If you have a Garmin you can access this feature by heading to Running > Options > Run Settings > Metronome > Turn on.
+Many smart watches also have a metronome feature.
+The idea of this is to try to run in time with the beat or chime.
+If you have a Garmin, you can access this feature by heading to Running > Options > Run Settings > Metronome > Turn on.
 If you do not have a smart watch you can play a metronome on YouTube such as this video or Spotify such as this song.

 Did this answer your question?